-It’s a bird, it’s a plane, no it’s a witch?… and oh look!
-It’s also Doctor Daddy Salt-N-Pepa Strange, back at it again with the stolen sling-rings and sorcery!
+It’s a bird, it’s a plane, no, it’s a witch?… and oh look!
+It’s also Doctor Daddy Salt-N-Pepa Strange, back at it again with the stolen sling rings and sorcery!

 In what feels like the 3,000th entry into the Marvel Cinematic Universe, especially now that we’ve all got the Television Universe to worry about, the latest movie Doctor Strange in the Multiverse of Madness at least added some good ol’ fashioned B-movie horror to the franchise.
-(And so you’ll have to excuse me, while I make a horror-tinged comparison.)
+(And so you’ll have to excuse me while I make a horror-tinged comparison.)
 Like a haunted house, the movie is full of fun-filled surprises, genuine scares, and long dark corridors that not only the character, but the audience too, have to travel to get to the menial plot on the other side.
-What I’m trying to say is; though we’ve all paid the price of admission for some twenty-odd years now, not all haunted houses are worth the price of admission.
-And unfortunately, the titular Multiverse is lacking not in frights, entertainment, or villainy but instead coherent theming.
+What I’m trying to say is; that though we’ve all paid the price of admission for some twenty-odd years now, not all haunted houses are worth the price of admission.
+And unfortunately, the titular Multiverse lacks not in frights, entertainment, or villainy but instead coherent theming.
 Something akin to asking: why was the haunted house built in the first place?

 This is when all hex breaks loose.

 And here lies my problem with the film.
 During the 126 min runtime, the movie tries to convince those of us that watched WandaVision, and I guess Wanda herself, that Wanda had completely reverted back to her unavenged, grief-stricken, unhinged roots.
 Now, I want to be delicate and be as clear as I can with this hot debate topic online.
 I am not saying that a person cannot lapse back into grief or trauma or pain, even if it seems they might be healed.
 Grief and pain can be ongoing.
 However, what I am saying is that WandaVision was a fantastic nine-episode limited series that wonderfully tackled the many-layered and tragically psychosomatic mental state that she was in after the events of Avengers: Endgame.
 We saw her suffer, we saw her struggle, and we saw her claw her way through misery as she committed various atrocities against the enslaved townsfolk of West View.
 We saw her come to terms with the death of her parents, her brother, and her lover.
-We saw her reanimate Vision’s corpse, we saw her come to terms with the horrors of what she was putting him through and the consequences of the dicey morality of creating fake kids at the cost of having to destroy the picture-perfect family she so desperately craved.
+We saw her reanimate Vision’s corpse; we saw her come to terms with the horrors of what she was putting him through and the consequences of the dicey morality of creating fake kids at the cost of having to destroy the picture-perfect family she so desperately craved.

 “What is grief if not love preserving?” is one of the most iconic lines from the television series.
 It was said by Vision to Wanda in order to help her understand that you can grieve and maintain the love of the person you lost.
-And not to mention Wanda also stood up against her adversary, another powerful witch, Agatha (Kathryn Han) in hopes to prove to herself that she was not a bad person who would choose chaos magic to cause further harm to others.
+And not to mention Wanda also stood up against her adversary, another powerful witch, Agatha (Kathryn Han), in hopes to prove to herself that she was not a bad person who would choose chaos magic to cause further harm to others.
 So what the hell was this character pivot in the Multiverse of Madness?
 She just becomes a giant, boss ass witch set on murdering everyone — including a teenager! — who gets in the way of her being with her children.

 There had to be a better movie in there somewhere in which Wanda was not the main villain.
 Couldn’t it have been a continuation of the first Doctor Strange (directed by Scott Derrickson)?
 Something where Mordo (Chiwetel Ejiofor) is the multiversal threat because he wants to undo all the dark magic that the ancient one did prior, and then Doctor Strange and Wanda could have teamed up to take him down?
 By having them protecting America from the hands of Mordo and his henchmen, it provides a more natural segue for Wanda to then fall back into despair when she learns that the girl she’s protecting is also the key to getting her old life back.